k-repo/Play-framework-template/README.md

 Play-framework-template
 =======================

-A template project using Play Framework, Secure module, some CRUD operations and a nice Bootstrap UI.
+A template project using Play Framework, Secure module, some CRUD operations and a nice Bootstrap UI, there is also an example of GMaps to search or find your current location using Mashape, enjoy.

 http://slevin.herokuapp.com/